Jithin-b-p/qr-code-component-main/README.md

 ## Acknowledgments

-Thanks to all everyone who share there knowledge to the world..🎉👏😊
+Thanks to everyone who share there knowledge to the world..🎉👏😊